zhenyuWang/frontend-study-book/English/React/Passing-Data-Deeply-with-Context.md

 Context lets a parent—even a distant one!—provide some data to the entire tree inside of it.\
 distant [ˈdɪstənt] adj. 遥远的；远隔的

+### Step 1: Create the context
+First, you need to create the context.
+You’ll need to export it from a file so that your components can use it:

+The only argument to `createContext` is the default value.
+Here, `1` refers to the biggest heading level, but you could pass any kind of value (even an object).
+You will see the significance of the default value in the next step.\
+significance [sɪɡˈnɪfɪkəns] n. 重要性；意义